Rule Change: Completed

 Overview

-On 19 June 2025, the Australian Energy Market Commission (AEMC) made a more preferable draft retail rule (draft rule).
+On 11 September 2025, the Australian Energy Market Commission (AEMC) made a more preferable final retail rule (final rule).
 This is in response to a rule change request from the Hon.
 Chris Bowen MP, Minister for Climate Change and Energy, as Chair of the Energy and Climate Change Ministerial Council (ECMC) to improve customers’ ability to switch to a better offer.

-Our draft determination seeks to increase the number of customers who switch by:
+Our final determination seeks to increase the number of customers who switch by:

-• engaging customers on more expensive plans to switch to cheaper deals and improving competition in the market.
+- engaging customers on more expensive plans to switch to cheaper deals.

-This draft rule has been informed by market research and stakeholder engagement.
-This engagement has identified that the primary opportunity for improving switching by customers to better priced plans in the retail market is to increase visibility of the ‘better offer message’, which alerts consumers to opportunities to save.
+This final rule has been informed by market research and stakeholder engagement.
+This identified that the primary opportunity for improving switching by customers to better priced plans in the retail market is to increase visibility of the ‘better offer message’, which alerts consumers to opportunities to save.

 The ’better offer message’ is an effective mechanism for highlighting to customers that they could be on a lower priced offer or can visit Energy Made Easy to compare offers from other retailers.
 However, many customers do not open and read their energy bills, meaning they miss the message.
-This draft rule would result in retailers presenting the ‘better offer message’ in communications, particularly cover emails and bill summaries.
+This final rule will result in retailers presenting the ‘better offer message’ in communications, particularly cover emails and bill summaries, that accompany a bill.
 This would encourage customers who do not open their bill to engage in the retail market.

 Background